Warm Light Guided Meditation Series: Stress Relief and Whole Body Relaxation

 Proactive relaxation is key to stress management.

-You want to start dealing with those stress clues before they reach the overwhelm point, which is why it’s crucial to:
+You want to start dealing with those stress clues before they reach the overwhelm point, which is why it’s crucial to do two things.

 1. Check in with your stress levels throughout the day